imdreamrunner/TODO-Interview/CompanyName_20YY_MM_DD_Name-template.md

 ####Q&A
-    Q: What programming languages are you familiar with?
+* What programming languages are you familiar with?

-    A: C, C++ and Java
+> C, C++ and Java

-    Q: What's OOP according in your opinion?
+* What's OOP according in your opinion?

-    A: hmm.....
+> hmm.....

 ####Coding/Programming Test
 If any

+####Questions for the interviewers
+1. So what do you think I should catch up with if I am selected?
+2. hmm?

 ##Summary
 The interviewer paid more attention to my project.